LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Smart-Contract-On-Base/index.md

   <img src="/img/deploy_sc_base/remix_smart_contract_deploy.webp" alt="Deploy the Smart Contract to Base Sepolia" />
 </p>

 6. Deploying the contract opens a MetaMask prompt which requests that you confirm the transaction.
-Once confirmed after a short period, your contract will be officially deployed!
+Once confirmed and after a short period, your contract will be officially deployed to the blockchain!

 <p align="center">
   <img src="/img/deploy_sc_base/mm_confirm_txn_contract_deploy.webp" alt="IMG DESCRIPTION" />